 Federal authorities have determined that Capital Impact is a CDFI certified by the CDFI Fund and is also exempt from federal and state taxation on the basis of its charitable purpose.
 These determinations rest upon a number of conditions and assumptions that must continue to be met on an ongoing basis.
-If Capital Impact fails to comply with any of these conditions or assumptions, Capital Impact could lose its CDFI, non-profit or tax-exempt status.
+If Capital Impact fails to comply with any of these conditions or assumptions, Capital Impact could lose its CDFI, nonprofit or tax-exempt status.
 If Capital Impact loses its non-profit or tax-exempt status, it will be subjected to federal and/or state taxation.
 If Capital Impact became subject to federal or state taxation, this could negatively impact its financial viability and cash flow, and its ability to sell Notes pursuant to exemptions for non-profit charitable securities, all of which could ultimately negatively impact its ability to meet its obligations under the Notes.
 If Capital Impact loses its CDFI status, it will no longer be able to participate in the various programs that are only available to CDFIs.
 These programs include the CDFI Fund Financial Assistance Awards; Technical Assistance Awards; and the CDFI Fund BGP.
 The inability to benefit from CDFI Fund programs would pose a serious challenge to Capital Impact's ability to operate.
-Finally, a loss of Capital Impact's debt agreements and other agreements with third parties, which defaults would negatively impact Capital Impact's financials and ability to pay interest and principal under the Notes when due.
+Finally, a loss of Capital Impact's or CDC's non-profit, tax exempt or CDFI status would result in an event of default under certain of Capital Impact's and CDC's debt agreements and other agreements with third parties, which defaults would negatively impact Capital Impact's financials and ability to pay interest and principal under the Notes when due.